 Generally, yes.
 The food is safe to eat.
 I’m comfortable to eat at 99% of restaurants, including restaurants that I’ve never eaten at before.
 Salvadorans are known for cooking there food well.
 In fact, sometimes the cook it too well for my preferences.
 But, better safe than sorry.

 Definitely be careful when eating any form of meat from street vendors.
 Meat from restaurants, large and small, is fine, but I question street food.
 The only times that I ever got sick was when I ate meat from street vendors.
-I’m done with taking risks.
+Personally, I’m done with taking risks.

 Is the water in El Salvador safe to drink?

 Most people here buy blue 5 gallon jugs of water on a weekly basis as their primary water source.
 In rare occasions, when water is running low, people will boil public water on the stove to remove any pathogens.
+But it’s not common.

 Bottled water is ok.
 Purified water is also fine.
 Many hostels and hotels have water supplies that are fine to drink.
 When in doubt, ask.
 Never assume.
+If you assume, you might be on the toilet for a week.

 People in El Salvador have less, so they do more with less.